-The UUS Buddhist Sangha gathers Monday evenings for silent meditation and discussion of contemporary Buddhist teachings and their application to our daily lives.
+The UUS Buddhist Sangha gathers weekly for silent meditation and discussion of contemporary Buddhist teachings and their application to our daily lives.
+The meeting includes sharing time, meditation, and an informal discussion of a Buddhist reading selected by the group.
 All are welcome.
+Meetings are every Monday from 7-8:30 pm via Zoom.
 If you have questions or would like to learn what we are currently reading, please contact us.

 Covenant groups are small groups of 8 to 12 people who meet monthly for discussions fostering intellectual and spiritual growth.
 The discussion topics go along with the theme of the month of our Sunday services.
 This small-group ministry program offers members the opportunity to form stronger relationships and gain a deeper sense of connection to the greater UUS community.
 Because of the level of sharing in covenant groups, we ask that you first be a participant here at UUS for at least a couple of months in order to join a group, and be ready to make a 6 month commitment when you join a covenant group.

 Owl Moon CUUPS (Covenant of UU Pagans)